ChrisTimperley/Wallace.jl/tutorials/language.md

 #### Associative Arrays

+Associative arrays are used to hold pairs of data and their respective keys, and form the backbone of the entire language; the document itself is an associative array.
+These objects are constructed using an indented below the line of the property definition, as shown below:

 ```
+my_car:
   model:  Forza Corsa
   colour: Red
   year:   2011
 ```

+Alternatively, one may supply an associative array definition inline, using JSON-style opening and closing brackets.
+An example of such an inline associative array is given
+below:

 ```
 {model: Forza Corsa, colour: Red, year: 2011}